shawna-tuli-silicon-valley/avanade-accenture-microsoft-silicon-valley-ai-and-advanced-analytics-3/README.md

 ![8867 Microsoft_5F00_Logo_2D00_for_2D00_screen](https://github.com/shawna-tuli-silicon-valley/avanade-accenture-microsoft-silicon-valley-ai-and-advanced-analytics-2/assets/19508013/eec7d966-d4b8-4f04-bca1-1a378da12783)

-"
-#### Outstanding Leadership and Contribution: Shawna's Exceptional Efforts in UC Irvine Capstone Program
+#### "Outstanding Leadership and Contribution: Shawna's Exceptional Efforts in UC Irvine Capstone Program
 I am delighted to recognize Shawna's extraordinary contributions as the +1 leader in our engagement with the UC Irvine Capstone Program.
 Over the past three years, Shawna has demonstrated exceptional leadership, driving the program's success and fostering a valuable partnership between Accenture and the university.

 #### Innovative Apporach and Technical Expertise